salmogl/informedMetricCode/README.md

                    iterationType   = 'nSamples';

-To obtain figures 8a, 8b - set:
+To obtain Fig. 8a and Fig. 8b - set:

                    VkClassRows     = 10 : 40;